Font Controlling Commands

 ASCII ESC V n

-values will be ignored- 90° Rotation characters will be underlined in the vertical direction.
+nvalues will be ignored90° Rotation characters will be underlined in the vertical direction.

 Tip